linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

 First, server side includes, which allow you to dynamically include content from one file in another, do not function in lighttpd in the same way as they do in Apache's `mod_ssi`.
 While it is an effective method for quickly assembling content, lighttpd's script handling via SSI is not a recommended work flow.
 See [lighttpd project documentation on mod_ssi](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs:ModSSI).

-Second, because of the way FastCGI works, running web applications with lighttpd requires additional configuration, particularly for users who are writing applications using interpreters embedded in the web server (e.g. mod_perl, mod_python, mod_php, etc.).
+Second, because of the way FastCGI works, running web applications with lighttpd requires additional configuration, particularly for users who are writing applications using interpreters embedded in the web server (e.g. `mod_perl`, `mod_python`, `mod_php`, etc.).
 For more information, please consult the [lighttpd project documentation on optimizing FastCGI performance](http://redmine.lighttpd.net/projects/lighttpd/wiki/Docs:PerformanceFastCGI).